sagemath/trac_to_gh/Issue 714.md

 # Issue 714: The line(s) in interfaces/* like this are bad.
 Should kill -9: print "WARNING: -- unable to kill %s.
 You may have to do so manually."%self

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/714

 Original creator: was